MichaelCurrin/trends/README.md

 - https://trends.google.com/trends/explore?date=today%205-y&q=foo

-Example of embedded data snippet.
-Note this consists of two scripts when copy and pasted - one for the loader and one with the actual parameters.
+Example of embedded data snippet for "Interest over Time" widget.
+Note that each consists of two scripts when copy and pasted - one for the loader library and one with the actual parameters.

 - Keep data updated with lookback from today. e.g. `today 5-y`
     ```javascript